tomasperezv/data-structures/README.md

 data-structures
 ===============
-Experiments with data structures and algorithms.
+Data structures and Algorithms implemented in Javascript.

 Author
 ----------